Moscow Begins Lockdown During Tougher Push To Curb Virus - UrduPoint

 "You can be saved without going to church," he told believers in an address.

-Muscovites are only allowed to leave their homes in cases of a medical emergency, to travel to jobs judged essential, and to shop for food or medicines.

-People are also allowed to take out trash and walk their dogs within a 100-metre (330-foot) radius of their homes.

-The new isolation rules, which will be policed by a vast system of facial-recognition cameras in Moscow, came into force as Russia closed its borders to stop the spread of COVID-19.
+The new isolation rules, which will be policed by a vast system of facial-recognition cameras in Moscow, came into force as Russia also closed its borders.